 Challenge 500 (MIV, UIV and LV Forms): An enterprise-based activity that challenges teams to turn £10 into £500.
 The teams have to agree upon, plan and project manage a series of events and mini-enterprises to raise money for the Prince’s Trust.
 Participants in Challenge 500 will develop team-work, leadership, negotiation, project management and communication skills.
 They will also develop their business skills by writing a business plan, conducting market research, making sales and organising finances.

-Confirmation: Father Peter and Mrs Giles prepare girls for Church of England Confirmation which takes place in the Parish Church near the end of November.
+Confirmation: Father Jonathan prepares girls for Church of England Confirmation which takes place in the Parish Church near the end of November.
 The majority of girls prepared are LV Form but girls from other years are welcome too.
 Roman Catholic girls may also join the course; they will be confirmed separately and receive additional instruction from our local Roman Catholic priest.
-Any new girl interested in joining Confirmation Classes should tick this on the Evening Activities Choice sheet and find Father Peter to discuss it.
-(His office is next to the Chapel.)
+Any new girl interested in joining Confirmation Classes should tick this on the Evening Activities Choice sheet and find Father Jonathan to discuss it.

 Cookery (LIV to LVI Forms): Open to all year groups.
 Learn to prepare a range of appetising snacks, and suppers plus treats to take back to share in House.
 Sessions offered both before and after supper on Monday and Thursday, with groups of 8 generally drawn from no more than two adjacent year groups.